schollz/_core/docs/content/effects/reverse.md

 icon = 'undo-alt'
 +++

-This will reverse the audio and reduce the direction of the sequence so that it plays in backwards.
-If using the sequence it will only reverse the audio.
+This will reverse the audio and change the playback direction of the sequence to play it in reverse.
+If you are using the sequence, it will only reverse the audio.